Wirus3k/Universe/README.md

 # Universe_SQL
-For this project, I buildee a database of celestial bodies using PostgreSQL on freecodecamp.org/
+For this project, I builded a database of celestial bodies using PostgreSQL on freecodecamp.org